| The

 Wojnarowski, Vice President of Management Information Systems, Klein began

+to experiment with handheld computers.
 "Our challenge was we needed to invent some sort of automated device

 for our salespeople," Klein recalls.
 In addition to cost savings, Klein